krishnap25/mauve/README.md

     - You might also want to consider more random runs to reduce the variance: more number of k-means seeds (cheapest in terms of compute), more number of generation seeds (for sampling based algorithms), or larger number of text samples.

 ## Citation
-If you find this package useful, or you use it in your research, please cite:
+If you find this package useful, or you use it in your research, please cite the following papers:
 ```
+@article{pillutla-etal:mauve:jmlr2023,
+  title={{MAUVE Scores for Generative Models: Theory and Practice}},
+  author={Pillutla, Krishna and Liu, Lang and Thickstun, John and Welleck, Sean and Swayamdipta, Swabha and Zellers, Rowan and Oh, Sewoong and Choi, Yejin and Harchaoui, Zaid},
+  journal={JMLR},
+  year={2023}
+}

 @inproceedings{pillutla-etal:mauve:neurips2021,
   title={MAUVE: Measuring the Gap Between Neural Text and Human Text using Divergence Frontiers},
   author={Pillutla, Krishna and Swayamdipta, Swabha and Zellers, Rowan and Thickstun, John and Welleck, Sean and Choi, Yejin and Harchaoui, Zaid},